 A Commentary on HRV, its usefulness, and the recent research. . .

 **Before diving in, a disclaimer — I truly intensely dislike the pissing matches that can sometimes devolve into nothing useful.
-My purpose in this article is to examine the research, contribute my thoughts including reservations and then provide you with more research to do more digging.
+My purpose in this article on the use of HRV to determine exercise performance is to examine the research, contribute my thoughts including reservations, and then provide you with more research to do more digging.
 I want to deliver solutions rather than kindling for more arguments.

 With that said, here we go…